-The parties will have to give reasons for the wage rate that has been negotiated.
-To do this, it may be helpful to use a wage assessment tool (you can ask the Labour Inspector for a wage assessment tool) to estimate the employee’s job performance and to provide concrete evidence for why the proposed wage rate is reasonable.
+The parties will have to give reasons for the wage rate that has been proposed.
+To do this, it may be helpful to use a wage assessment tool (you can ask the Labour Inspector for information about wage assessment tools) to estimate the employee’s job performance and to provide concrete evidence for why the proposed wage rate is reasonable.
 The Labour Inspector will need to be satisfied that the employee agrees with the rate.

 Before approving the negotiated wage rate, the Labour Inspector will want to confirm that:

 - the employee’s disability really stops them from earning the minimum wage for the work they do

 - the wage rate relates to the employee’s ability to do the work